 - Consider keeping an older account open even if you don’t need it and use it from time to time to keep it active.
 (Make sure there is no fee if the account is open but not used)

 - Be cautious of how many credit checks are on your credit report.
 If there are too many, lenders may think you are living beyond your means.
 (It is not unexpected that you will apply for credit from time to time.
 When lenders ask a credit bureau for your credit report, it is recorded as an inquiry – inquiries are also known as credit checks.)

-How to control the number of credit checks?
+How to control the number of credit checks on my credit report

 You can control the number of credit checks on your credit report by doing the following: